‘Mom' vs 'Mum': What's the Difference Between the Two?

 Similar Confusing Words

-There are several words in the English language that there’s a British spelling of the word, as well as an American spelling of the word.
+There are several words in the English language that have British spellings as well as American spellings.

 Organization vs. Organisation